Saturday, March 11, 2023

 Rodman street where the old water-stained bus terminal sat,

-the cucumbers were puny; they looked like basque peppers.
+the cucumbers were puny; they looked like the offspring of basque peppers.

 I asked the young fellow who seemed to have no more